 “There are a couple of common themes that stand out.

 “Online study – The online option is terrific.
 The best experiences I have had in tutorials so far has been the live interactive environments lecturers provide.
 And in the event you can’t make a tutorial, or you wish to re-watch one on an assessment, say, they are all recorded so you can view them as many times as you need.

 “Flexibility – I ended up tailoring my Graduate Certificate in Human Resource Management to suit my career needs.
 A special thank you to the head of the program for her wonderful advice here (thank you, Kath Attree).
 I identified that I needed to complete employment law, management of change and project management but couldn’t fit them into my MBA.
 Kath convinced me to look at the graduate certificate in HRM and its particular advantages for me, including the Evaluating HR and Strategic HRM subjects.
 Moreover, this enabled me to cross-pollinate recognition of prior learning between the two qualifications, yet do all the subjects I wanted to.”

-Start your career in HRM with CSU’s Bachelor of Human Resource Management or take the next step in your career with our Master of Human Resource Management.
+Start your career in HRM with our Bachelor of Human Resource Management or take the next step in your career with our Master of Human Resource Management.
 Our degrees are recognised by the Australian Human Resources Institute, so you’ll have the specialist skills and knowledge industry requires.

 Enjoy flexible online education that lets you decide when and where you study.
 Our master’s program is highly flexible.
 Plus, it puts you in control of your career direction with a range of specialisations to choose from.
 Explore Charles Sturt University’s range of business and human resource management courses, or get in touch to chat about your options with our friendly team today.